Harris And Trump Push For Every Vote With Just 14 Days To Go - UrduPoint

 One recent televised town hall veered into a surreal, impromptu music session as Trump abandoned discussion of the election to play his favorite hits while swaying on stage.

-The Harris campaign has begun to hammer at his mental and physical fitness to serve.
+The Harris campaign has begun to hammer at his mental and physical fitness to occupy the Oval Office.

-But a tide of MAGA-capped supporters continue to flock to his rallies, convinced that he is the victim of political persecution, or that Democrats are instigating threats against him.
+But a tide of MAGA-capped supporters continue to flock to his events, convinced that he is the victim of political persecution, or that Democrats are instigating threats against him.

 Democrats are also seeking to woo moderate Republicans turned off by Trump's ominous rhetoric and scandals.